openpatch/hyperbook/website/en/book/markdown/code.md

 You can define default values for code blocks in your `hyperbook.json`.
 You can find valid values for themes here: https://shiki.style/themes#themes.

+bypassInline is `false` by default, if you set it to `true`, inline code will not be processed.
+This means that no copy button will be shown and no syntax highlighting will be applied.

 ```json
 {
   "elements": {